akshaynayak/Movie-Shopper/README.md

 # Movie-Shopper
 An e-commerce website for buying renting movies
-This project has supports one step checkout, catalogue,add to cart, web auctions and product recommendations.
+This project supports one step checkout, catalogue,add to cart, web auctions and product recommendations.